 Schedule for construction;

-Drawings of Engineered Structures stamped by a Professional Engineer; and
+Drawings of Engineered Structures stamped by an Engineer; and

 Proposed sediment and erosion control measures.

 The Licensee shall provide to the Board, within ninety (90) days of completion of the Modification, as-built plans and drawings of the Modifications referred to in this Part.
 These plans and drawings shall be stamped by an Engineer.